Gayte History, Family Crest & Coats of Arms

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Gayte were recorded, including Gate, Gates and others.

 Early Notables of the Gayte family (pre 1700)

-More information is included under the topic Early Gayte Notables in all our PDF Extended History products and printed products wherever possible.
+Another 223 words (16 lines of text) are included under the topic Early Gayte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gayte family